7 Net Promoter Score (NPS) Statistics For eCommerce Stores

 Negative NPS scores typically reflect fundamental problems with product quality, customer service, or user experience.
 For marketers, this means your brand reputation is actively being damaged by unhappy customers.

 The presence of more detractors than promoters creates a dangerous situation where high churn rates may occur as dissatisfied customers abandon your store.
-These detractors aren't just leaving - they're likely telling others to avoid your business.
+These detractors aren't just leaving, they're likely telling others to avoid your business.

 Quick response is essential.
 Identify the exact pain points causing negative feedback and prioritize fixing those issues immediately.
+Following up with detractors promptly can help convert them into satisfied customers and prevent further damage to your reputation.

 3) A strong NPS score of 45 or higher is considered solid for ecommerce customer loyalty.